re-mote-sensing/re-mote/Documentation/Water_Sensor/Build_a_Water_Sensor_Portal.md

 ### remoteConfig.h

-The main configuration file, remoteConfig.h, can be found under the re-moteConfig library file `Arduino/libraries/re-moteConfig/remoteConfig.h`.
-This is the only file you need to change to configure the Arduinos (assuming you aren't adding custom support).
-You need to comment and uncomment out lines depending on your configuration, change `Node_Type` if you're uploading to a Gateway or an End node.
-The settings in the file all have clear comments that explain what that setting does.

-Follow the following example to config the gateway node
+The primary configuration file is remoteConfig.h, located within the `Arduino/libraries/re-moteConfig/` directory.
+To configure your Arduinos:

+1. Navigate to the re-moteConfig library: `Arduino/libraries/re-moteConfig/remoteConfig.h`.
+2. This is the sole file you'll need to modify, unless you're introducing custom functionalities.
+3. Within the file, comment or uncomment lines as per your desired configuration.
+4. Adjust the `Node_Type` value based on whether you're working with a Gateway or an End node.
+5. Each setting within the file comes with comprehensive comments to guide you on its purpose and function.
+6. Ensure you follow the instructions carefully for optimal performance.

+To configure the gateway node, please refer to the example provided below.

 [Mesh remoteConfig.h](Water_Sensor/Libraries/re-moteConfig/Example/meshNode.h)